-The borings generally encountered approximately 10 inches of silty clay and lean clay topsoil followed by stiff to soft lean clay soils to depths ranging from 15 to 17 feet.
-Below these depths, boring B-2 encountered very stiff to stiff fat clay soils to the boring completion depth of 25 feet and boring B-1 encountered very stiff to stiff fat clay and lean clay soils to the boring completion depth of 50 feet.
+The borings generally encountered approximately 8 to 10 inches of silty clay and lean clay topsoil followed by very stiff to stiff fat clay soils to depths ranging from 8 to 17 feet.
+These fat clay soils were underlain by stiff to soft lean clays, silty clays, and silty clayey sands to the boring completion depth of 25 feet within borings B-2 and B-3 and to a depth of about 17 feet within boring B-1.
+Below this depth, boring B-1 generally encountered stiff to very stiff fat clay soils with intermittent layers of firm to stiff lean clay soils to a depth of about 97 feet followed by clayey sand to a depth of 100 feet, the maximum depth explored.